LLM monitoring: Why your AI can be up while completely failing

 Response time matters differently for LLMs than traditional apps.
 Users tolerate 3-5 seconds for AI responses but abandon after 10 seconds.
 Set your latency alerts based on user behavior data, not arbitrary thresholds.

 The alert that matters most: sustained quality degradation.
 If your 7-day rolling average for any quality metric drops below baseline, investigate immediately.
-McKinsey’s research on AI project failures shows that 70% could have been caught with better monitoring of quality trends.
+New Relic’s AI Monitoring shows 30% quarter-over-quarter growth in adoption, with features like Agent Service Maps providing complete views of all interactions between AI agents and AI Trace Views showing every step including agent calls, latency, and errors.

 Start small, scale systematically

-You do not need a full observability platform on day one.
+You don’t need a full observability platform on day one.

 Start with basic tracking: log every prompt and response, capture user feedback, review random samples manually.
 This gives you baseline data and reveals what actually matters for your use case.